 It is critical for business leaders to identify when systems change is happening and understand how to respond, especially when forces such as climate change are disrupting the economy on many levels simultaneously.
 To do so, leaders should ground themselves in the “what” and “why” of systems transformation.

-Systems are sets of interconnected elements that are organized such that the elements work together to achieve an objective.
-Whether a value chain, a forest, or a human body, each system interacts with others, and the sociotechnical and socioeconomic systems responsible for the bulk of planet-warming emissions—energy, transportation, industrials, food, and land use—are part of a larger system of systems.
-For companies, example elements could include their client base, suppliers, and assets.
+Systems are sets of interconnected elements that are organised such that the elements work together to achieve an objective.
+Whether a value chain, a forest, or a human body, each system interacts with others and the sociotechnical and socioeconomic systems responsible for the bulk of planet-warming emissions—energy, transport, industrials, food and land use—are part of a larger system of systems.
+For companies, example elements could include their client base, suppliers and assets.